Understanding Adversarial Robustness from Feature Maps of Convolutional Layers: Experiments

-Table \ref{table-architectures} shows that properly modifying the stride configuration can indeed help the performance of various network architectures.
-Note that even though AlexNet and VGG16 have a long chain of fully connected layers after the convolutional part, they still enjoy consistent accuracy and robustness gains from the modified configuration.
-In addition, the performance gains of AlexNet and VGG16 far exceed those of ResNet18, which is mainly because their original configuration contains more unsatisfactory downsampling operations, so after shrinking the sliding strides, bigger gains can be achieved.
+\textbf{Classical CNNs.} We extend the sliding stride modification to more classical CNNs.
+Table \ref{table-architectures} shows that properly modifying the stride configuration can contribute to the performance of various network architectures.
+Note that even though AlexNet and VGG16 employ max pooling by default, they still enjoy consistent accuracy and robustness gains from the modified configuration.
+In addition, the performance gains of AlexNet and VGG16 far exceed those of ResNet18, mainly because their original configurations contain more unsatisfactory downsampling operations, so greater gains can be obtained after shrinking the sliding stride.